UT Southwestern Medical Center

 PROTEOLYTIC MECHANISMS in CELL SIGNALING

-To tackle these and other challenging questions, we employ a cross-disciplinary approach including genetics, proteomics, metabolomics and biophysical analyses.
-The Weaver lab utilizes C. elegans, mammalian cell culture, and biochemical models.
-Equipped with powerful tools, we are setting out to understand how proteolytic factors execute a potentially vast array of functions.
+To tackle these challenging questions, we employ a multi-disciplinary approach combining genetics, proteomics, transcriptomics, metabolomics, advanced imaging and biophysical analyses.
+The Weaver lab utilizes C. elegans, mammalian cell culture, and in vitro models.
+Equipped with powerful tools, we are setting out to understand how proteolytic mechanisms regulate basic biological processes and how these activities are integrated across tissues within animals.

 PEOPLE